Santa Ana, California: Geography

 Santa Ana is nested on flat, low-lying plains with little land elevation change.
 Running through the west end of the city is the mostly channelized Santa Ana River, which is also largely seasonal due to the construction of the Prado Dam and Seven Oaks Dam.
-The river has caused several severe floods in the 20th century, and is a continued threat despite the existence of the dams.
+The river caused several severe floods in the 20th century, and is a continued threat despite the existence of the dams.

 Cityscape

 Now fully developed, Santa Ana has several distinct districts.
 The core of the city is the downtown area, which contains both retail and housing, as well as the Santa Ana Civic Center, which is a dense campus of administrative buildings for both the city and the county of Orange.
 The civic center is also home to the Ronald Reagan Federal Building and Courthouse.
 Several historic homes dating from the late 1800s can be found as well, and their preservation is a key issue as development of the downtown area continues.

 North of downtown is the "Midtown" district along Main St., home to entertainment destinations such as the Bowers Museum, MainPlace Mall, and the Discovery Science Center.

 Near the intersection of the Santa Ana Freeway and the Costa Mesa Freeway is the newly designated "Metro East" area, which the city council has envisioned as a secondary mixed-use development district.
 Currently the area is occupied by several office towers, but little retail or housing.
 Also on the east side of the city is the Santa Ana Zoo, notable for its collection of monkeys and species from South and Central America.

 The southeast end of the city is part of the South Coast Metro area, which is shared with the city of Costa Mesa.
 South Coast Plaza, a major shopping center, is the primary destination of this area, which also contains several high-rise office and apartment buildings.
 Yokohama Tire Corporation's United States headquarters are located at 1 MacArthur Place in the South Coast Metro area of Santa Ana, and Banc of California's headquarters relocated from the neighboring city of Irvine.